Takoma Park Location: 804 Larch Avenue, Takoma Park, MD Directions

 (1) Sandra Ingerman

 TRADITION: The same forces that have long tried to wipe out shamanic practices in the Americas

-succeeded in eradicating them in my Germanic homeland many centuries before.
+succeeded in eradicating them in my British and Germanic homelands many centuries before.
 So my work is to reclaim a

 "broken" or interrupted shamanic heritage.
 To minimize cultural appropriation and to honor my